I love to get creatively blind sided.

 I have had friends recommend Stranger Things for a while and I had heard recommendations online.
 But it was slow burn marketing efforts and I didn’t see previews or a synopsis or anything before I finally settled down to watch it.
 I went in as cold as you can in this modern information age.

 And my mind was blown.
 It’s eight episodes of pure entertainment and I loved it and I binged it almost in one sitting and I do not regret it.
-I spotted the elevator pitch by the end of the second episode (Eighties nostalgia, Stephen King, Pre-Schindler’s List Spielberg and let’s throw in some X-Files) but that only intensified my interest.
+I spotted the elevator pitch by the end of the second episode (Stranger Things is a mix of eighties nostalgia, Stephen King, pre-Schindler’s List Spielberg and let’s throw in some X-Files while you’re at it) but that only intensified my interest.
 It was a roller coaster ride of detail and artistic revelation that pretty much only Netflix is interested in these days.

 So I will not get into any more details other than the elevator pitch, especially since it’s still generating that low background buzz at this point and you may have the opportunity to go in cold.

 But give it a chance and enjoy the ride.